eSentire-Labs/LLM-Gateway/README.md

 ## LLM Gateway Framework

-As the LLM landscape evolves and increasingly creeps into our lives, businesses will need tools to help monitor and mitigate vulnerabilies these new technologies introduce.
+As the LLM landscape evolves and increasingly creeps into our lives, businesses will need tools to help monitor and mitigate vulnerabilities these new technologies introduce.

-This repo contains sample code of how other businesses could implement their own LLM Gateway Framework to monitor and manage this risks.
+This repo contains sample code of how other businesses could implement their own LLM Gateway Framework to monitor and manage these risks.

 The image below demonstrates an example of how this framework could look.